divayg/First_Contribution/README.md

 ---
 Cheers :grin:

-you created your first contribution to open source
+You created your first contribution to open source